katebeavis/star-field-three-js/README.md

 # Star Field

 This is a 'star field' created with 3D computer graphics using WebGL and the Three.js library.
-I followed a tutroial and customised it to add colour to the stars and change their speed.
+I followed a tutorial and customised it to add colour to the stars and change their speed.

 ## Screenshot
 <div align="center">